laflame90210/windows-linux-infrastructure/README.md

 This repository summarizes the completed lab report.
 The lab includes course-specific settings and legacy services; its configurations describe an educational environment rather than a production deployment template.
 Original VM images and full configuration exports are not included here.

-The standalone [Exchange lab](https://github.com/laflame90210/exchange-server-lab), [Active Directory projects](https://github.com/laflame90210/active-directory-lab), and [Linux exercises](https://github.com/laflame90210/linux-administration) provide related portfolio entries.
+The standalone [Exchange lab](https://github.com/laflame90210/exchange-server-lab) provide related portfolio entries.

 ---